 Bogotá is divided into four areas.
 The north has a modern infrastructure built for upscale living, complete with chic entertainment as well as the numerous headquarters of multinational corporations.
 This is where most Western expats live.

 El Occidente is a middle-class residential area offering numerous parks as well as some of the city’s major sporting venues.
 The center – El Centro – is the original downtown area and includes many of the city’s public offices and financial headquarters, yet it isn’t as nice as the northern part of the city.

-The South is home to the working-class where barrios continue their battle with drugs and crime.
-The price of property has doubled since 2006 in Colombia.
-There are still excellent opportunities to be seized even within Bogotá’s finer neighborhoods.
+The South is home to the working class, where neighborhoods continue battling crime.
+The price of property has doubled in the past twenty years in Colombia.
+There are still excellent opportunities to be seized even within Bogotá’s more upscale neighborhoods.